ddbase3/Base3Framework/README.md

 3. Visit `/hello.php` and you will see the rendered output.

+## 🔌 Available BASE3 Plugins

+The BASE3 Framework can be extended through numerous plugins that add modular functionality, visualizations, management tools, and AI-based features.
+Below is a selection of useful extensions:

+### 📊 Data & Visualization

+- **DataHawk**
+  Interactive reports with configurable tables and charts directly within BASE3 pages.
+- **Vizion**
+  Visual representation of data using bar, pie, line charts, etc., based on DataHawk.

+### 🤖 AI & Automation

+- **MissionBay**
+  Agent-based system for orchestrating autonomous tasks, event-driven communication, and workflows.

+### ⚙️ Management & Infrastructure

+- **Base3Manager**
+  UI for managing and activating BASE3 plugins.
+- **ManageWebsite**, **ManageDatabase**, **ManageGit**, **ManageServer**, **ManageIlias**
+  Specialized manager plugins for system or project-level administration.

+### 🛠️ Development Tools

+- **Base3Tools**
+  Collection of useful development tools for working with BASE3.
+- **Debugger**, **IliasDebugger**
+  Advanced debugging plugins – also suitable for ILIAS-based projects.

+### 🧩 ILIAS Integration

+- **Base3IliasAdapter**
+  UI hooks and extensions for deep integration with ILIAS.
+- **ManageBase3Ilias**
+  Manage and configure BASE3 components within ILIAS environments.

+### 📦 Other Plugins

+- **ModuledPage**
+  Modular page elements for structured content presentation.
+- **FreeTemplate**
+  Starter template for custom BASE3 plugins (LGPL).
+- **OpenAiConversation**
+  Flow-based chatbot with OpenAI integration, suitable for RAG-based applications.

+> You can find more plugins at: [github.com/topics/base3-plugin](https://github.com/topics/base3-plugin)

 ## Contributing

 Contributions are welcome.
 Please follow PSR-12 and document new interfaces clearly.